oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

     -   BPC affect all RIs; a Relative Colorimetric with BPC can only be used for convenience
     -   implement like a skin?
+    -   Where to translate the general CMS options into the above suggested combined options?
+In the 'oicc' module?
     -   Reference: [AdobeBPC
         spec](http://www.adobe.com/devnet/photoshop/sdk/AdobeBPC.pdf)